programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 [113.0, 1467.0, 1853.0, 1398.0, 1854.0, 1495.0, 117.0, 1560.0]

 ```
+A comparison of the recognized text with the image above shows instances where handwriting was transcribed correctly and where errors occured.
+For example, in the third line from the bottom "wrote Izie" is handwritten but "prote Inier" is transcribed.
+A blot of ink may have affected the recognition process.
+When planning a handwriting transcription project, start with a sample to determine if the results are accurate enough for your purposes.
+For the transcription of Captain White's diary, the use of handwriting recognition saved time compared to retyping the text, but editing was required to fix errors made by Azure.

 #### 6.iii Transcribe handwriting in an image stored in your Python environment.